 .
 For example, Article 15 of the Belgian Code of Private International Law provides that, where it is not possible to determine the content of foreign law in time, judges may apply the law of the forum.
 C. Priv.
 Int’l (Belg.), art.
 15. In the UK, the application of the lex fori is then based on a presumption of similarity between the foreign and domestic laws.
 See e.g., Critchley, supra note 120, at 178–83.

 .
-Critchley, supra note 120, at 183 et seq.
+Critchley, supra note 120, at 183-185.

 .
 In this respect, see Mosaka, supra note 53, offering a decolonial legal analysis of the law of evidence in South Africa.